ncbi/robotframework-pageobjects/README.md

 - for maintainability and readability, you should pass selectors to Se2Lib methods, not locators.
 - if you write your own helper methods for finding or interacting with elements allow them to be passed locators *and* selectors.
+- You can also pass an instance of a selenium WebElement to Se2Lib methods instead of a selector or locator

 #### Looking up elements from the end of a list